-SB 349 (Lara) would harm patients on dialysis by reducing access to dialysis care while increasing costs to Medi-Cal and the overall healthcare system in California.
-Here are answers to common questions about SB 349:
+SB 349 (Lara) would impose arbitrary and bureaucratic staffing regulations that would reduce access to care for dialysis patients while increasing costs to Medi-Cal and the overall healthcare system in California.